hippie-cycling/K4TOOLS/README.md

 ## Vigenère Brute Force attacks

-Using a large dictionary of English words (words_alpha.txt), it will brute force until one of the input plain text words **USE CAPS**  is found on the plaintext.
+Using a large dictionary of English words (words_alpha.txt), it will brute force until one of the input plain text words (**USE CAPS**)  is found on the plaintext.

 The vigenère alphabet can be defined by the user.

-The brute force succesfully decripts, for example, K2.
+The brute force succesfully decripts, for example, K2 in under 4 seconds.

 	K2: EMUFPHZLRFAXYUSDJKZLDKRNSHGNFIVJYQTQUXQBQVYUVLLTREVJYQTMKYRDMFD
 	Alphabet: KRYPTOSABCDEFGHIJLMNQUVWXZ